cado-security/product-help/docs/cado/discovery-import/scheduled-scans.md

 > ⚠️ **Note:** This is currently only available for **SAAS** environment.

-Scheduled Scans allow you to automate vulnerability and malware checks on your AWS EC2 instances.
+Scheduled Scans allow you to automate vulnerability and malware checks on your AWS, Azure and GCP instance.

 1. Navigate to the **Automation** section in the left pane
 2. Click **Create a Scan**